-How do the big retailers rate when it comes to halving meat?
+How do the big retailers rate when it comes to tackling the climate footprint of their meat and dairy?

 What's the problem?